-Participants throughout the session provided input and feedback to inform the Department.
+Participants throughout the session, and not solely during the recommendations' discussion, provided input and feedback to inform the Department.
 The key recommendations the Kearns and West facilitation team heard and would like to emphasize included:

-- Build intentional and sustainable relationships through targeted and local outreach. - Enable businesses to form a connection with the Department to better understand the process and how businesses with characteristics that align with the definition of underserved communities can be successful throughout the DOI contracting process.
+- Increasing transparency and feedback throughout the procurement process so that participants can learn to improve their chances of winning an award. - Offering businesses opportunities to form a connection with the Department to better understand the process and how businesses with characteristics that align with the definition of underserved communities can be successful throughout the DOI contracting process. - Increasing consistency and accountability in communication, especially when businesses try to contact the Department for assistance during the procurement process.

-- Improve clarity around the procurement process through creating additional tutorial or training material to help simplify both federal and procurement terminology for all to understand - Offer more consistent and accountable communication to businesses trying to contact the Department for assistance during the procurement process.